 That cyclamen plant?
 It’s got leaves shaped is unique like heart and flowers with petals curling backwards.
 You’ll find them in pinks, whites, reds.
 They’re shade lovers – put them indoors near windows but not in sun, or outside under trees.
 Water only when the dirt feels dry when you poke it.
 Good for spots where sun plants won’t grow – like covered patios or bookshelves.

-12. Nasturtium
+12. Nasturtium (Jal Kumbhi)

 Scientific name: Tropaeolum majus